gmacario/gmacario.github.io/_posts/2015-03-28-workshop-arduino-pro.md

 ### Arduino PRO workshop

-The worshop took place in FabLab Torino, aula workshop.
+The worshop took place in "sala didattica" of FabLab Torino.

 About 30 participants were preregisterd and brought their own laptop.